-6. Summary of comments or views not accepted and the reasons for not accepting them The City of Cincinnati implemented the majority of the public and staff comments received while determining the funding for the programs.
+6. Comments not accepted

+The City of Cincinnati implemented the majority of the public and staff comments received while determining the funding for the programs.
 Comments not considered included issues around prior programs that were completed or diverted to other City resources, as these programs are no longer addressed by the Consolidated Plan.